Free Counseling for Teachers: UK Mental Health Care Options

 A UK charity dedicated to helping educators foster mental wellness, Education Support offers several tools and resources that teachers can utilize.
 According to its website, Education Support is the “only UK charity dedicated to supporting the mental health and wellbeing of teachers and education staff in schools, colleges, and universities”.

 Through Education Support, teachers can chat with a helpline counsellor, apply for financial grants, and explore information on mental health topics.
 Education Support’s helpline connects individuals with qualified therapists who can offer emotional support straight away.
-Additionally, teachers who are experiencing financial hardship can apply for grants that can help cover various expenses.
-The charity also works with many schools to provide employee assistance programmes.
+Education Support has, per its website, provided over 700 grants to teachers who are experiencing financial hardship, helping them cover various expenses.
+The organisation also works with many schools to provide employee assistance programmes.

 Seeking free counselling for teachers (UK) through the NHS